microsoft/minecraft-samples/casual_creator/gray_wave/README.md

 ### Summary

-Chill Dreams demonstrates several techniques for building a thematic Add-On in Minecraft.
-Please view the series on [the Minecraft Creator Learning Portal](https://learn.microsoft.com/minecraft/creator/casual) for more info.
+The gray wave add-ons demonstrates several techniques for building a thematic that customizes mob behavior in Minecraft.
+Please view the series on [the Minecraft Creator Learning Portal](https://learn.microsoft.com/minecraft/creator/casual) for more info (coming soon).

 ## Manifest

--[1_dream_turkey](https://github.com/microsoft/minecraft-samples/blob/main/casual_creator/chill_dreams/1_dream_turkey/): This contains project files that correspond to [part 1 of the blog series](https://learn.microsoft.com/minecraft/creator/casual/chilldreamspart1thedreamturkey) -[2_dreams_come_true](https://github.com/microsoft/minecraft-samples/blob/main/casual_creator/chill_dreams/2_dreams_come_true/): This contains project files that correspond to [part 2 of the blog series](https://learn.microsoft.com/minecraft/creator/casual/chilldreamspart2makingdreamscometrue) -[complete](https://github.com/microsoft/minecraft-samples/blob/main/casual_creator/chill_dreams/complete/): This contains project files that correspond to [part 3 of the blog series](https://learn.microsoft.com/en-us/minecraft/creator/casual/chilldreamspart3smellslikememories)
+-[gray_wave](https://github.com/microsoft/minecraft-samples/blob/main/casual_creator/gray_wave/): This contains project files that correspond to the Gray Wave add-on.